cbonoz/hackfs21/README.md

 <!--
 Demo flow:
 1. Intro
-2. Assets
+2. Assets (IPFS / filecoin)
-3. Upload
+3. Upload (IPFS / filecoin)
-4. Generate CID with hosted content
+4. Generate CID with hosted content (IPFS / filecoin)
+5. QR Code for page.
-5. Preview page
+6. Preview page (fluence, ceramic)
-6. Show checkout modal
+7. Show checkout modal (unlock).
-7. Generate wallet
+8. Generate wallet to receive funds (pillar)
-8. NFT, other potential receipt

 -->

 ### Future Work

 - Integrate payments and checkout flows directly from the catalog (enable the product to be used table side)
+- Add support for address collection for physical or remote item purchase.

 <!--
 ### Other links